miguelzpresa/Dynamic_Systems_Fingerprint_Model/README.md

 # Justification
 ### Why is it going to be done?
-The biggest inspiration for this proyect comes from the work of Patterns in Nature by Alan Turing.  stripes zebras,coats of cats ,leoards and cheetahs are surprisingly unique ,what makes stripes a tool for identify one animal from the rest ,Fingerprints are like our stripes , Turing’s theory was elegant and simple: any repeating natural pattern could be created by the interaction of two things — molecules, cells, whatever — with particular characteristics.
+The biggest inspiration for this proyect comes from the work of Patterns in Nature by Alan Turing.  stripes zebras,coats of cats ,leopards and cheetahs are surprisingly unique ,what makes stripes a tool for identify one animal from the rest ,Fingerprints are like our stripes.

+ Turing’s theory was elegant and simple: any repeating natural pattern could be created by the interaction of two things — molecules, cells, whatever — with particular characteristics.
 Through a mathematical principle he called ‘reaction–diffusion’, these two components would spontaneously self-organise into spots, stripes, rings, swirls or dappled blobs.
 "https://ideas.ted.com/how-the-zebra-got-its-stripes-with-alan-turing/"

 # Limitations